outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - add to nn

     - concept of 'comparative features': features that were enough to differentiate a category in the training set but not in test, bc they have too many overlaps with other category feature sets
-      - adding sub-parameters allows variation within these overlaps to be identified/differentiated, using any remaining differentiating features that are still available in inputs but dont change overall input/output connections
+      - adding sub-parameters allows variation within these overlaps to be identified/differentiated, using any remaining differentiating features that are still available in inputs but dont change overall input/output connections (change direction, average change rate, etc)
         - https://www.theregister.com/2021/09/02/imaginary_numbers_help_ais_solve/

     - weighting & position make emergent structures like functionality probable & possible in a neural network